Garvan-Data-Science-Platform/HiTMaP_workflow/README.md

 docker build -t hitmap:${COMMIT} --build-arg VERSION=${COMMIT} .
 ```

 Note that the initial build process will take up to an hour.
-Subsequent builds, even when using different HiTMaP versions, should take considerably less time as they can rely on the cached base layer from the initial buid.
+Subsequent builds, even when using different HiTMaP versions, should take considerably less time as they can rely on the cached base layer from the initial build.

 ### Singularity
 No official singularity image has been published, although the docker image that can be created by the above steps can be converted to a singularity image: